kjleitz/notes/javascript.md

 #### Key presses

 Ugh, okay so just... do `e.detail || e.which` if you're looking to check a keypress value.
 I guess.
 Goddamnit.

+## Useful Libraries

+### Lodash

+[Lodash](https://lodash.com/) is a nice library for creating javascript templates (using functions to build up the DOM).
+It's also a really nice library for other stuff, too, so check that shit _out_.
+Cool functions for iterating over arrays/objects/strings, too.
+See more in the [lodash notes](lodash.md).